kappnav/design/user-actions-nls.md

 ### description.nls

-Specifies the lookup key for a description translation in an nls config map.
+Specifies the lookup key for a description translation in an NLS config map.
 This value is specified on individual action definitions in an action configmap.
 It is an optional value.
 If not specified, the description field is used for the action description - e.g. as the hover help for a menu item.
-If specified, it is used in combination with the specified locale to lookup the description value from the specified nls configmap.
+If specified, it is used in combination with the specified locale to lookup the description value from the associated NLS configmap.

 Example: